-While the violent removal of a passenger from an overbooked United Airlines flight got a lot of press, the reality is that it's common for airlines to overbook flights, and bump passengers as a result.
-Whether passengers volunteer to be bumped in return for compensation — or the airline has to choose passengers to bump involuntarily — here's how the process works, and what to expect if it happens to you.
+While the violent removal of a passenger from an overbooked flight might get a lot of press, the reality is that it's common for airlines to overbook flights, and bump passengers as a result.
+Whether passengers volunteer to be bumped in return for compensation —or the airline has to choose passengers to bump involuntarily—here's how the process works, and what to expect if it happens to you.

 As a passenger, it can be incredibly frustrating to arrive and check in at the airport, only to look at your boarding pass and realize that you have no seat assignment.
 The airlines can't just bump you willy-nilly -- there is a process, outlined by the U.S. Department of Transportation.
 When a flight is oversold, DOT first requires airlines to ask people who aren't in a hurry to get to their final destination to volunteer to give up their seats, in exchange for compensation.
 But before you volunteer, ask two questions: